 Ottawa Public Health can provide training for staff and volunteers and provide educational resources about the new regulations.
 To enquire further about this service, please contact the Ottawa Public Health Information Line at 613-580-6744, or e-mail firstname.lastname@example.org.

-Starting July 2, 2012, contraventions of the new regulations may result in the issuance of Provincial Offence Notice tickets that will carry a fine.
+Contraventions of regulations may result in the issuance of Provincial Offence Notice tickets that will carry a fine.